 Alpha thalassemia is an inherited blood disorder.
 This means it is passed down through

 the parent’s genes.
-It causes anemia in affected children.
-Anemia is a low red blood
+It may cause anemia in their children.
+Anemia is low numbers of

-cell or low hemoglobin level.
+red blood cells or low hemoglobin level.
 Hemoglobin is the part of red blood cells.
-It carries

-oxygen to organs, tissues, and cells.
-Alpha thalassemia affects the production of
+It carries oxygen to organs, tissues, and cells.
+Alpha thalassemia affects the production

 There are different types of thalassemia.
 The severity of anemia depends on the type